knath2000/flutter_quran/docs/memory-bank/progress.md

 - **Scrolling:** Potential scrolling issues in the `QuranReaderScreen` with large Surahs (pre-pagination state).
 - **API Data:** Transliteration availability/accuracy depends on the `alquran.cloud` API.

-*(Note: This progress reflects the state after implementing the transliteration feature up to commit `c99fc38`.)*
+*(Note: This progress reflects the state after implementing the Surah Introduction Card UI up to commit `02a2c77`.)*